flutter/flutter/specs/apis.md

     virtual void valueChangeCallback(String? oldValue, String? newValue); // noop }

-  interface DocumentFragment : ParentNode {
+  class DocumentFragment : ParentNode {
     constructor (ChildArguments... nodes); // O(N) in number of arguments plus all their descendants }

-  abstract interface TreeScope : ParentNode {
+  abstract class TreeScope : ParentNode {
     readonly attribute Document? ownerDocument; // O(1)
     readonly attribute TreeScope? parentScope; // O(1)

     Element? findId(String id); // O(1)
   }

-  interface ShadowRoot : TreeScope {
+  class ShadowRoot : TreeScope {
     constructor (Element host); // O(1) // note that there is no way in the API to use a newly created ShadowRoot readonly attribute Element host; // O(1)
   }

-  interface Document : TreeScope {
+  class Document : TreeScope {
     constructor (ChildArguments... nodes); // O(N) in number of arguments plus all their descendants }

-  interface SelectorQuery {
+  class SelectorQuery {
     constructor (String selector); // O(F()) where F() is the complexity of the selector

     Boolean matches(Element element); // O(F())